 This post may contain affiliate links which won’t change your price but will share some commission.

-After you’re done with this recipe you may want to check my Slow Roasted Whole Chicken Legs witch is also super delicious but requires more baking time.
+After you’re done with this recipe, you may want to check my Slow Roasted Whole Chicken Legs, which is also super delicious but requires more baking time.
+Another popular chicken recipe is this Olive Oil Chicken Tights Mediterranean style.

 This post may contain affiliate links.
 You can read my disclosure policy HERE.

-I decided to make this very easy Oven Roasted Chicken Legs recipe for the blog because a number of people have asked me how to cook a simple chicken in the oven.
-For some of you, this may seem fairly basic, but I know of more than a few vegetarians out there struggling to cook meat for their families.
-And if you’ve ever under/overcooked a chicken, perhaps this can be a help.
+I decided to make this easy Oven Roasted Chicken Legs recipe for the blog because several people have asked me how to cook a simple chicken in the oven.
+This may seem fairly basic for some of you, but I know of more than a few vegetarians out there struggling to cook meat for their families.
+And if you’ve ever undercooked or overcooked a chicken, you may find this recipe helpful.

-- Which parts of chicken should I use to roast it in the oven?
+- Which parts of the chicken should I use to roast it in the oven?

 - How long does it take to prep the chicken ready for the oven?